Minimally invasive hip replacementSmall incision total hip replacement; MIS hip surgery

 After the Procedure

-There is often lessblood loss and pain with this technique than with open surgery.
-People who have this surgeryoften have a shorter stay in the hospital and faster recovery.
-Ask your doctor if this procedure is a good choice for you.
+People who have this surgery can have a shorter stay in the hospital and faster recovery.
+Ask if this procedure is a good choice for you.